LuissHL/Demand_Forecast_System/readme.md

 ---

-## 🧠 Como a IA Funciona Atualmente

-* O Java envia apenas **o histórico de vendas do produto**.
-* O Python utiliza esse histórico para gerar uma **previsão para o próximo período**.
-* Caso o serviço de IA esteja offline, o Java usa um **fallback estatístico (média + 10%)**.
+## 🧠 How the AI Works (Current Version)

+* Java sends only the **product sales history**
+* Python calculates the **next-period demand forecast**
+* If the AI service is offline, Java applies a **statistical fallback (average + 10%)**

 ---

-## 📈 Próximas Evoluções Planejadas
+## 📈 Planned Future Improvements

-* ✅ Regressão Linear
+* ✅ Linear Regression
-* ✅ ARIMA / Prophet (Séries Temporais)
+* ✅ ARIMA / Prophet (Time Series Forecasting)
-* ✅ Dashboard de gráficos no Angular
+* ✅ Angular Dashboard with Charts
-* ✅ Filas com RabbitMQ ou Kafka
+* ✅ Message Queues (RabbitMQ or Kafka)
-* ✅ Deploy com Docker
+* ✅ Docker Deployment

 ---

-## 🧑‍💻 Autor

-Projeto desenvolvido por **Luis Henrique** como parte de estudos avançados em:

-* Engenharia de Software
-* Arquitetura de Sistemas
-* Inteligência Artificial aplicada a negócios

----

-## 💬 Observação Final

-Este projeto foi pensado para simular um cenário **real de mercado**, com arquitetura escalável, separação de responsabilidades, fallback de serviço e possibilidade de crescimento para ambiente corporativo.
+This project was designed to simulate a **real-world business scenario**, with scalable architecture, service decoupling, API communication, fallback strategies, and future-ready infrastructure for enterprise environments.